-Susan Woods Nonprofit Solutions provides Online Nonprofit Video Classes to help nonprofit professionals start, fund, manage, and sustain nonprofit organizations successfully.
-When you purchase the Online Nonprofit Video Classes, you own them.
-Therefore, you can view them around your schedule, at your pace, in the privacy of your home, and as many times as you like for only $20 per class.
+Susan Woods Nonprofit Solutions provides Online Nonprofit Video Classes to help nonprofit professionals start, fund, manage, sustain, and reinstate 501(c)(3) nonprofit organizations successfully.
+When you purchase the Online Nonprofit Video Classes for only $20 per class, they are yours forever.
+Therefore, you can view the classes around your schedule, at your pace, and in the privacy of your home.

 All nonprofit organizations need funding to provide community services.
-This class teaches you how raise the money you need to succeed.
+This class teaches you how to raise the money you need to succeed.
 You will learn traditional fundraising strategies and social media fundraising strategies.
+Cost: $20

 Executive Directors are responsible for managing nonprofit organizations successfully for reporting to the Board of Directors.
 This class will teach Executive Directors how to manage two functions: human resource management and financial management.

 Specifically, regarding human resource management, Executive Directors will learn how to create job descriptions, recruit team members, prepare team members for success, and monitor their performance.
 In terms of financial management duties, they will learn how to develop budgets, create financial reports, and submit IRS information reports in a timely manner.
 Cost: $20